mzrnsh/ohsostatic-jekyll/_posts/2022-10-31-how-to-use-tailwind-css-with-jekyll-on-github-pages.md

 1. It will be created and updated automatically by the workflow.
 You don't need to create it manually now and you won't ever need to push to it directly in future.
-2. Branch name `gh-pages` is not as magical as it used to be: GitHub Pages can now work with _any_ branch.
-But the GitHub action `peaceiris/actions-gh-pages` uses that name, and since our workflow relies on it, that's what we'll go with.
+2. There's nothing special about the name `gh-pages` [any more]: GitHub Pages can now work with _any_ branch.
+But the GitHub action `peaceiris/actions-gh-pages` uses that name, and since our workflow relies on it, that's what we'll use.

 ## Step 4: configure GitHub Pages